temporalio/cli/temporalcli/commandsmd/commands.md

 * Each command is a `### <command>: <short-description>` heading.
 Command is full command path including parent commands.
   * Heading must be a single line.
+  * <command> will have all up until the leading "[" as the name and the bracket-and-post-bracket content as just additional "use" info.
+This would be used to document positional arguments.
   * Contents of each command section up to `#### Options` is the long description of the command.
     * End of long description can have XML comment section that has `*` bulleted attributes (one line per bullet):
       * `* has-init` - Will assume an `initCommand` method is on the command